 - Malabsorptive – both procedures modify the digestive system causing less absorption of nutrients, calories, and vitamins so patients must take supplements & vitamins for the rest of their lives to ensure the body gets what it needs.

-- Both procedures offer relief from weight-related health issues – many obese patients suffer from health issues that are directly related to their weight.
+- Both procedures offer relief from weight-related health issues – many higher-weight patients suffer from health issues that are directly related to their weight.
 By eliminating the excess weight, many of these issues are also eliminated or relieved.
-These issues may include type 2 diabetes, high blood pressure, sleep apnea, etc.
+Moreover, these issues may include type 2 diabetes, high blood pressure, and sleep apnea.

-- Patients who have tried other weight loss methods including diet and exercise and failed.
+- Patients who have tried other weight loss methods including diet and exercise failed.

-Real-Life Results After Mini Bypass vs Full Bypass
+Real-Life Results After Mini Gastric Bypass vs. Gastric Bypass

-Gastric bypass and mini-gastric bypass results are remarkably similar.
-The results of a randomized controlled clinical trial were published in 2005 that compared patient results between traditional gastric bypass surgery and mini-gastric bypass surgery.
-There were some interesting statistics
+Firstly, gastric bypass and mini-gastric bypass results are remarkably similar.
+Moreover, the researchers published the results of a randomized controlled clinical trial in 2005 that compared patient results between traditional gastric bypass surgery and mini-gastric bypass surgery.
+Additionally, there were some interesting statistics:

-- 80 patients ages 18-59 were involved with the trial and 100% of them participated for the full 2 years.
+- The trial involved 80 patients aged 18-59, and all of them participated for the full 2 years.